FAQs

 Q. Does my pet need antibiotics before/after treatment?

 A. At SCPD we believe that the use and over use of antibiotics is harmful to your pet.
-That being said, we do not usually recommend the use of antibiotics unless there is severe infection and that is a call that the on-site DVM will make and prescribe accordingly.
+That being said, we do not usually recommend the use of antibiotics unless there is severe infection.
+However, the on-site Veterinarian, will determine if it is necessary for your pet and prescribe accordingly.

 Q. Is it customary to leave a tip?